 High performance audio apps typically require more functionality than the simple ability to play or record sound.
 They demand responsive realtime system behavior.
 Some typical use cases include:

 - Digital audio workstations

 - Music learning apps

-This section begins by explaining how to incorporate OpenSL ES into your app.
-It then explains what you need to know about the Android implementation of OpenSL ES, focusing first on the differences between this implementation and the reference specification and then additional extensions for Android compatibility.
-Next, you'll learn how to minimze audio latency.
+This section explains the general principles of minimizing audio latency.
 It also provides advice about audio sampling, to help you choose the optimal sample rate and consider the pros and cons of using floating-point numbers to represent your audio data.
-This section concludes with some supplemental programming notes to ensure proper implementation of OpenSL ES.

 The rest of the section describes the two libraries that are available for writing high-performance audio applications: